-For example, it is critically important to use premium cleaners and lubricants – I learned this the hard way early on when working on RF test and measurement equipment.
+For example, it is critically important to use the right cleaners and lubricants.
+I learned this the hard way early on when working on RF test and measurement equipment.

 The final part of this job was to mount the owner’s Ortofon MC-15 moving coil cartridge to the original Denon head-shell, set the correct overhang and adjust and set up the tonearm, which was loose and running very low on the back-end.
 Setting up a tonearm correctly is also critically important.
 If the tonearm rides low at the rear, bass will become loose and muddy.

 Once all the work was completed, this DP-1200 sounded amazing, night-and-day better than when it came to me.
 The owner tells me he cannot believe the difference and how thrilled he is with the result, which really serves to illustrate the real difference that some proper turntable care and maintenance can make 🙂